pmfarley/SNO-Wavelength/README.md

 ## **STEP 7.
 BOOT THE SNO INSTANCE FROM THE DISCOVERY ISO:**

 AWS EC2 instances are NOT able to directly boot from an ISO image.
 So, we'll use the following steps to download the Discovery ISO image to the instance.
-Then we'll add an entry to the grub configuration to allow it to boot boot from the image.
+Then we'll add an entry to the grub configuration to allow it to boot from the image.

 **a.
 SSH into the SNO instance.**